fbpx

 • Dependant type: Choose the appropriate type: A, B (if applicable), or C.

-Consent and Declaration of Applicant: Follow instructions at the bottom of the online application to view the declaration.
+Consent and Declaration of Applicant: Follow the instructions at the bottom of the online application to view the declaration.
 Read and confirm all statements, then type your name in the blue field to electronically sign the application.
 Ensure all information provided is truthful, complete, and correct before submission.

 Schedule A – Background/Declaration (IMM 5669)